 How prepared is your firm for GDPR?

-The deadline for implementation of GDPR is fast approaching - 25th May 2018 to be exact.
-So, how do you think your firm's preparations are going?
+GDPR has been with us for a while now, since 25th May 2018 to be exact.
+But, how well do you think your firm's preparations went - are you feeling compliant?

 Are you like virtually all of the marketing directors surveyed by data management firm Relay42 back in June 2017, who reckoned that their firms were completely ready?
 Or, do you empathise more with the 90 per cent of businesses surveyed by law firm Blake Morgan in September 2017, who said they had still to update their privacy policies?

 Either way, GDPR means work – lots of work – for all financial services firms, and keeping track of all the different elements probably feels like keeping lots of plates spinning at the same time; you can’t afford to let any of them drop and smash, because that would potentially mean a hefty fine.